noface1200/Windows-11-Optimizer/README.md

+The program is not yet ready for usage!
+Still in developement!

 # Windows 11 Optimizer

 This project focuses on enhancing the performance of Windows systems by automating the removal of bloatware—unwanted pre-installed applications that consume resources.
 Using Python and Powershell, the script will identify and uninstall these applications, freeing up system resources and improving overall responsiveness.